Privacy Policy

 Storage of personal information by the AMC

 Personal information is held on individual files or files specific to the particular function for which the information was collected.
-These files are held in secure storage (electronic or physical), and in a secure document handling facility in the case of physical archived records.
+All digital and physical records containing personal information are stored securely within Australia, ensuring compliance with local privacy laws and regulations.
+Sensitive information concerning standardised patients is held in secure electronic storage.

 Personal access to information held by the AMC